 Beyond placing lightning fast trades, however, the platform has little to offer.
 I found the charting to be just okay, and the tools were certainly lacking.
 Users of TD Ameritrade's thinkorswim platform or TradeStation will feel as if they are back in the Stone Age.

-Furthermore, there is no absolutely no research offered, and the options trading functionality, while dramatically improved with the most recent Q4 2012 enhancements, still feels minimal compared to other competitor offerings.
+Furthermore, there is no absolutely no research offered, and the options trading functionality, while dramatically improved with the most recent 2013 enhancements, still lacks quality theoretical analysis tools offered by competitors.